 This depends on the type of rhinoplasty needed.
 If a lot of cartilage is needed to strengthen the support structure, ear cartilage is harvested from a scar hidden at the back of the ear.
 This does not change the shape or appearance of the ear.

 For functional septorhinoplasty, these are medically indicated procedures and are generally covered by insurance.
-For cosmetic rhinoplasty, there will usually be an out of pocket cost to it.
+For purely cosmetic rhinoplasty costs in Singapore, there will be generally no coverage on the insurance costs.

 There will usually be brown tapes over the nose for 1 week after the procedure.
 After the tapes are removed, the nose will still be swollen though usually not very obvious.
 If osteotomies were done to refracture the nose for realignment, there will be a little bruising over the nose or eyes during the first 10 days.

-Swelling over the nose will take months to dissipate.
-Nasal tip swelling will take 6 months to resolve though these swelling tend to be minor and not noticeable by others.
+Patients may also have a puffy feeling their face, most commonly on the first day after the surgery.
+Most of the swelling involved subsides in the early weeks, though swelling over the nose will take months to fully dissipate.
+Nasal tip swelling will take 6 months to resolve, though the swelling tends to be minor and unnoticeable by others.

 Dr Dennis Chua is one of the few International Board Certified Facial Plastic Surgeon that can perform rhinoplasty with great expertise.
 He is also part of the International Consensus on Functional and Aesthetic Rhinoplasty that discusses the latest guidelines on rhinoplasty.